This following are some fragments from the first chapter of my book On the Way to the Living God:

 Humans are possibly glorious accidents.
 In a historical and scientific sense they are possibly accidental results of the evolutionary process.
 If we look to humans in this perspective, we cannot see the goal.
 Deriving a goal for human life from scientific sources is nonsense.
 However, humans are glorious accidents.
 They have the unique capacity to see further than what is just before their eyes.
 Ultimately, they have the capacity to thirst for the living God, for the one who is structurally prior to all physical reality.
 As such, that is not nonsense, but a fact.
 The invitation to live our life on the way to this living God is certainly an invitation to take a risk—I have not proven God’s existence, nor have I already seen the end of the way with my own eyes.
 But it is taking the risk of living human life in the fullest sense—of doing justice to our glorious side.

-This post contains fragments from the first chapter of Willem J. de Wit, On the Way to the Living God: A Cathartic Reading of Herman Bavinck and an Invitation to Overcome the Plausibility Crisis of Christianity (Amsterdam: VU University Press, 2011).
-The book is for sale in printed and in Logos Bible Software formats, but can also be downloaded for free as a pdf-file.
-See the downloading and ordering information.
+Willem J. de Wit, On the Way to the Living God: A Cathartic Reading of Herman Bavinck and an Invitation to Overcome the Plausibility Crisis of Christianity (Amsterdam: VU University Press, 2011).
+[Update: the book is no longer available in print but can be ordered as a Logos electronic edition or be downloaded as a pdf for free.]